Jay Schulz: Port Adelaide: 2010–2016

 Schulz's 2015 season was solid rather than spectacular.
 His goal tally was down to 44 and there were numerous games he struggled to influence.
 However, he still finished second for goals at the club.
 His strongest patch of form was from rounds three to five when he kicked four, five and five goals in successive weeks, all being important contributions to close wins.

 In August 2016, Port Adelaide announced they would not renew Schulz's contract for 2017.

 Kicking technique

 Jay Schulz was noted for his goal kicking accuracy.
 He has disclosed that a lot of his success at goal kicking came from having a very detailed, step-by-step identical goal-kicking routine for every set shot.

+Personal life

+In March 2023, Schulz, alongside former AFL player Darren Jarman and the family of former AFL player Shane Tuck, launched a class action lawsuit in the Supreme Court of Victoria against the AFL and the Richmond, Port Adelaide, Hawthorn and Adelaide football clubs, with the plaintiffs alleging that the defendants failed to ensure proper concussion management during the plaintiffs' playing careers.